Austin Motorcycle Accident Lawyers

 What to do after an Austin motorcycle crash

 - Get medical care immediately.
-Austin has Dell Seton Medical Center at UT Austin (Level I trauma, the only Level I in Central Texas), St. David's South Austin Medical Center, St. David's Round Rock, and Ascension Seton Medical Center Austin.
-Motorcycle crashes routinely produce concussions, fractures, internal bleeding, and road-rash infections.
+Austin has Dell Seton Medical Center at UT Austin (Level I trauma, the only Level I in Central Texas), St. David's Medical Center, St. David's South Austin Medical Center, St. David's Round Rock, Ascension Seton Medical Center Austin, Ascension Seton Williamson, and Baylor Scott & White Round Rock.
+Motorcycle crashes routinely produce concussions, traumatic brain injuries, spinal fractures, internal bleeding, multi-system trauma, and road-rash infections that take time to fully present.
+Even riders who walk away from the scene should be evaluated within 24 hours.

 - Photograph everything.
-The bike, the at-fault vehicle, the scene, sight lines, skid marks, debris pattern, your gear, and visible injuries.
+The bike, the at-fault vehicle, the scene, sight lines from the driver's position, lane markings, skid marks, debris pattern, traffic controls, road conditions, your gear (especially the helmet — its condition is evidence), and visible injuries.

 - Do not give a recorded statement to the at-fault driver's insurance company.
+Their adjusters typically call within 24–48 hours.
+They are trained to get you to say things that limit your recovery.
 Refer them to us.

 Texas motorcycle law — what Austin riders should know